jkempf42/kube-volttron/gateway-node/README.md

 the VIP bus (individual pods in a K8s cluster have no access to a common Unix socket which is how agents typically communicate on the VIP bus).
 Note that the `externalIPs` configuration is only for development, testing, and demo purposes.
-In the actual Volttron Central deployment in the cloud, this should be replaced with a K8s `Ingress` or `Gateway` object.
+In the actual cloud-based Volttron Central deployment, this is replaced with a K8s `Ingress` or `Gateway` object.

 ### Manifests for deploying the vremote microservice with the fake driver